-BLDG5101 Economics and Finance

-Economic modelling; a model of the Australian economy; economic targets and instruments; fiscal and monetary policies; the structure of the building industry; productivity and competition; land use theory; the structure of the financial market; sources of finance; costs of finance.
-Systems for effective management: types of systems and their characteristics.
-Communication and information systems.
-The changing environment and practice of management.
+BLDG5101 Economics and Finance Staff Contact: Mr B. Reece S1 L2 T1 Economic modelling; a model of the Australian economy; economic targets and instruments; fiscal and monetary policies; the structure of the building industry; productivity and competition; land use theory; the structure of the financial market; sources of finance; costs of finance.

-BLDG5102 The Management Framework S1 L2 T1
+The Management Framework